-Bow Filler Cushion-Typical
+Bow Filler Cushion

-Your vessel may include an optional bow filler cushion.
+Your vessel may include an a bow filler cushion.
+Your vessel's appearance may vary from below.
 To set up the filler cushion follow these steps:

 1. Find the filler cushion which is stored in one of the bow storage compartments accessible by lifting the seat cushion.